fkorning/docker/README.md

 # Docker provisioner

 This is a bit convoluted.
-We used to run on a type 2 Hypervisor virtualization VM.
+We want Docker on a type 2 Hypervisor virtualization VM.

-Specifically we want a default Docker Machine provisioned via Vagrant on VirtualBox.
+Specifically we want a default Docker Machine provisioned via on a VirtualBox VM.

 A while ago, Docker on Windows was done this way via DockerToolBox and KiteMatic.

-This has now been supplanted by Docker Desktop, which runs on a type-1 Hyper-V VM.

 ───────────────────────────────────────────────────────────────────────
-# Docker Desktop
+# Docker Desktop (Ignore this method)
 ───────────────────────────────────────────────────────────────────────

-The modern way is Docker Desktop, which runs via WSL on a HYPER-V machine.
+Npw the modern way is Docker Desktop, which runs via WSL on a type-1 Hyper-V machine.

+Ignore this - For a variety of reasons, we want to this the old way (while it works).

     https://www.docker.com/products/docker-desktop/